prototowb/prototowb.github.io/_posts/2020-02-25-100DaysOfCode-Day-5.md

 **Today's Progress**
 Jekyll once again, how the heck do tags work?! oof, i think this one will take it's time.

-ANYWAY i started the Portfolio! \o/ but i rather should line up some awesome projects for the next days, so i have some conecnt rdy when it's finished :) suggestions? :S
+ANYWAY i started the Portfolio! \o/ but i rather should line up some awesome projects for the next days, so i have some content rdy when it's finished :) suggestions? :S
 <br/>

 **Link to Project**